 The palace buildings, specifically the great domed entrance, mark one side.
 The other sides feature such historical joys as:

-- The Loos house: a classic example of Vienna Modernism that had the Kaiser most unamused (and is now a bank)
+- The Loos house (now a bank): a classic example of Vienna Modernism that had the Kaiser curling his lip in disdain and disappointment (allegedly)

 - The 800 year-old St. Michael’s Church

 - The entrance to Kohlmarkt, an upmarket pedestrianised shopping street.
-The house on the Michaelerplatz corner once housed a young Joseph Haydn shortly after he got chucked out of the cathedral choir.
-Walk down this street to see the centrepieces of the Viennese Christmas lights.
+The house on the Michaelerplatz corner once housed a young Joseph Haydn shortly after they threw him out of the cathedral choir.
+Walk down this street to see the Viennese Christmas lights.

 - The remains of a crossroads and buildings from Roman times

-Given the setting, the market looks particularly glorious at night, with the lighting on the palace buildings.
-And to cap it all off, the horse-drawn carriages (fiakirs) park here, just in case you didn’t already have enough of a historical impression.
+The market looks particularly glorious at night, when the lights shine on the palace buildings.
+And to cap it all off and add that little extra historical touch, the horse-drawn carriages (fiakirs) park here.

 As for the booths, well, consider the market a very compact version of the larger alternatives elsewhere.
 The white stands are unique to this location, and their contents mirror the essentials at any self-respecting Weihnachtsmarkt.
 For example: